m-e-h/flagship-library/README.md

 `add_theme_support( 'flagship-footer-widgets', 3 );`

-Once support has been added, you'll have to create a template like [the one in Compass](https://github.com/FlagshipWP/compass/blob/develop/theme/menu/breadcrumbs.php) to format the display of your footer widgets.
+Once support has been added, you'll have to create a template like [the one in Compass](https://github.com/FlagshipWP/compass/blob/develop/theme/sidebar/footer-widgets.php) to format the display of your footer widgets.
+Because the footer widgets are hooked in place, you won't need to do anything else.
+If for some reason you'd like to change the hook location, you can do so by unhooking the default location.

+`remove_action( 'tha_footer_before', array( flagship_footer_widgets(), 'footer_widgets' ) );`

 ### Site Logo